catthiba/project-thesis/README.md

    ```-->

 3. Update LabRecorder and select the sensors you want.
 4. Start experiment.
-Both RunExperiment.py and LabRecorder must run simultaniously in order to collect data.
+Both the scripts for the ECG and GSR device, and LabRecorder must run simultaniously in order to collect data.
 5. Stop experiment.
 The data will be saved to an xdf file.
 6. View the data by running xdf.py, before running the script, it have to be modifed to have the correct file path.
+Open the script and change the line bellow with to the path where the file is saved.

     ```
     data, header = pyxdf.load_xdf('file_path')
     ```

-    The xdf.py scripts require some dependencies to be installed.
+7. The additional dependencies have to be installed:

     Install Pyxdf